Ayesha-Siddiqua88/Tic-Tac-Toe/README.md

 ## Tic-Tac-Toe

 Here is a Tic-Tac-Toe game created using HTML CSS and JavaScript.
 This game allows for the participation of two players by making draws on the 3x3 grid.
-The description about the game is given below.
 Get the access to the game through:https://tictactoe-ayeshasiddiqua.netlify.app/

 ###  How the game works